Skip to main content

 One of the main causes for wave devices has been identified to be the lack of a holistic energy system approach.
 The integration of key subsystems such as the Power Take-Off (PTO), control, mooring/ballasting and core structure has usually been neglected in the initial design, often leading to critical design issues or to an increase in the overall device costs during the following development phases.
 Moreover, the cost of testing can also become a barrier towards technology development and subsystems integration.

-The IMPACT project aims at developing and demonstrating a next-generation testing approach for Wave Energy Converters (WECs).
-A 250kW Dual Hardware-In-the-Loop (DHIL) testing platform will be designed and manufactured, expanding the capabilities of the already established Hardware-In-the-Loop technique and covering up to 75% of the WEC subsystems affecting the device LCOE.
+The IMPACT project developed and demonstrated a next-generation testing approach for Wave Energy Converters (WECs).
+A 250kW Dual Hardware-In-the-Loop (DHIL) testing platform was designed and manufactured, expanding the capabilities of the already established Hardware-In-the-Loop technique.

-The proposed testing approach will see the application of methodologies and metrics, reducing the test duration by 50% with respect to a typical endurance test while targeting key aspects such as reliability, performance and survivability.
+The proposed testing approach includes the application of methodologies and metrics, primarily focused on the key evaluation areas of reliability, performance and survivability.

-The project outputs will contribute to a drastic acceleration in the development of wave energy converters through laboratory tests, leading to a rapid advancement from TRL 3 to TRL 5.
+The outputs publicly shared by the project can contribute to a drastic acceleration in the development of wave energy converters through laboratory tests, leading to a rapid advancement from TRL 3 to TRL 5 and over.

 The first reporting period included the definition of the test rig input parameters, involving four different technical areas: mechanical, electrical, techno-economic and environmental.
 The data were gathered from internal project activities, literature review, market analysis and indications from Technical Advisory Board members.